prisma/prisma-examples/optimize/optimize-excessive-rows/README.md

-# Prisma Optimize Usage Example: Applying the "Excessive Number of Rows Returned" Recommendation
+# Prisma Optimize Usage Example: Applying the "Excessive number of rows returned" Recommendation

 This repository demonstrates how to use [Prisma Optimize](https://pris.ly/optimize) to improve query performance using the "Excessive number of rows returned" recommendation.